kapcom01/restnm/README.md

 ## Configuration
 - Enable SNMP on the switch
 - Add the IP Address of the switch in `switches.ini`
-- Update Database:
+- To update the database run:
 `
-cd gnanm
-php start_update.php
+php start-update.php
 `

 ## Usage